-Being your own boss may be a dream come true, but it takes a long, arduous process to get there.
+Being your own boss may be a dream come true, but it takes a long, arduous process to get there, which involves sending hundreds of scope of work templates, quotations, or proposal templates.
 As appealing as freelancing may sound, people are unable to leave their day jobs simply because the alternative doesn’t always offer stability or benefits.
 But freelancing businesses can definitely be done and there is a wide range of success stories you can read about.

 Forming the Right Plan to Grow Your Business

 If you are the type who likes winging it, now is the time to consider changing because it is imperative to start with a solid self-employed business plan before anything else.
 Consider it as a bible that can help you stay on track with your brand goals, client acquisition, client retention, budgeting, and marketing goals, among others.
 In times where you need to make difficult decisions, it should keep or return your focus to be able to weigh up things thoroughly and to help you grow your freelance business.

 There is no one way to create a solid freelance business plan because it heavily depends on your vision.
 The traditional business plan may come in the form of a document, but it is not limited to that.
 Some freelancers would use “vision boards” to chart out their goals for the year.